 BM3D-prGAMP: Compressive phase retrieval based on BM3D denoising C. Metzler, A. Maleki, R. Baraniuk.
 IEEE International Conference on Image Processing 2016.

 From Denoising to Compressed Sensing C. Metzler, A. Maleki, R. Baraniuk.
 IEEE Transactions on Information Theory 2016.

 Optimal recovery from compressive measurements via denoising-based approximate message passing C. Metzler, A. Maleki, R. Baraniuk.
 International Conference on Sampling Theory and Applications 2015.

 BM3D-AMP: A new image recovery algorithm based on BM3D denoising C. Metzler, A. Maleki, R. Baraniuk.
 IEEE International Conference on Image Processing 2015.
 ICIP "Top 10%" paper.

 I received my BSEE and MSEE from Rice University in 2013 and 2014, respectively.
 I am currently working towards my PhD in electrical and computer engineering, again from Rice.
-My graduate education has been supported by the NSF GRF, DoD NDSEG, and Texas Instruments fellowship programs.
+My graduate education has been supported by NSF GRF, DoD NDSEG, NASA TSGC, Texas Instruments, and Ken Kennedy Institute fellowship programs.

 I have had six summer internships; one at the Naval Research Laboratory, two at Ball Aerospace, one at ViaSat, one at National Instruments, and one at the Technical University of Braunschweig.
-In high school I worked weekends and summers as a construction laborer and apprentice electrician.
+In high school I worked weekends and summers as an apprentice electrician.

-I am a social chair of the Rice ECE graduate student association and I am an active member of the IEEE.
-I regularly review for the IEEE Transactions on Signal Processing, Image Processing, and Computational Imaging, in addition to smaller journals and conferences.
+I am a professional development chair of the Rice ECE graduate student association and I am an active member of the IEEE.
+I regularly review for the IEEE Transactions on Signal Processing, Information Theory, Image Processing, and Computational Imaging, in addition to several other journals and conferences.